b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Polygamy.md

 I can think of no other time in church history that a religious leader was threatened with a violent death from God if he did not follow a commandment, let alone a commandment that was morally dubious at best, and goes against social & cultural norms.
 “I’ve *got* to do this illegal thing, or else an angel with a sword that only I saw will destroy me!”

+What's God going to do if Joseph exercises his agency and refuses to engage in adulterous affairs?
+Call another prophet?
+Someone *else* [named Joseph, son of Joseph, prophesied of back in 588 BCE to bring forth the Book of Mormon](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/3?lang=eng&id=study_summary1#study_summary1)?

+&nbsp;

 Footnote to cite the above claim is as follows:

->See Brian C. Hales, “Encouraging Joseph Smith to Practice Plural Marriage: The Accounts of the Angel with a Drawn Sword,” Mormon Historical Studies 11, no. 2 (Fall 2010): 69–70.
+>*See Brian C. Hales, “Encouraging Joseph Smith to Practice Plural Marriage: The Accounts of the Angel with a Drawn Sword,” Mormon Historical Studies 11, no. 2 (Fall 2010): 69–70.*

 I did end up [[#Corroborating claimants|finding the source]] for this.
 I'll share some notes below.

-Other note in that essay:
+Other excerpt in the above essay:

 > *Although the Lord commanded the adoption—and later the cessation—of plural marriage in the latter days, He did not give exact instructions on how to obey the commandment.*